TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 ## Implementation

-\cond SOC_AM243X

 The BISS-C receiver function is implemented on TI Sitara™ Devices.
 Design is split into three parts – 3 channel peripheral interface support in PRU, firmware running in PRU and driver running in ARM.
 Application is supposed to use the BISS-C driver APIs to leverage 3 channel peripheral interface functionality.

+\cond SOC_AM243X
-SDK examples used the BISS-C hardware capability in Slice 1 (either 1 core or 3 cores based on the configuration) of PRU-ICSSG0.
+SDK examples used the BISS-C hardware capability in Slice 1 (either 1 PRU core or 3 PRU cores based on the configuration) of PRU-ICSSG0.
-Remaining PRUs in the AM64x/AM243x EVM are available for Industrial Ethernet communication and/or motor control interfaces.

 \endcond
+\cond (SOC_AM263X || SOC_AM263PX)
+SDK examples used the BISS-C hardware capability in PRU0 of PRU-ICSSM.
+\endcond
 \cond SOC_AM261X

-The BISS-C receiver function is implemented on TI Sitara™ Devices.
-Design is split into three parts – 3 channel peripheral interface support in PRU, firmware running in PRU and driver running in ARM.
-Application is supposed to use the BISS-C driver APIs to leverage 3 channel peripheral interface functionality.
-SDK examples used the BISS-C hardware capability in Slice 0 of PRU-ICSSM1.
+SDK examples used the BISS-C hardware capability in PRU0 of PRU-ICSSM1.
-Remaining PRUs in the LP-AM261 are available for Industrial Ethernet communication and/or motor control interfaces.

 \endcond

+Remaining PRUs are available for Industrial Ethernet communication and/or motor control interfaces.

 ###  Specifications

 <table>